DogeTheBeast/College_notes/2nd Year/First term/CPEN 281/Correspondence letter.md

 	- goodwill closing and main idea
 	- keep control of the next step and offer to contact the client

+### Negative message
+- Abstract
+	- purpose statement and buffer such as appreciation
+	- bridge between your letter and previous communcation
+- Body
+	- Focus on what can be done or an option, if possible
+	- brief statement o

 ---